internetimagery/pyhike/README.md

 ## Notes

+__There is no attempt at resolving circular code traversal.__ This is left up to the user of the visitor to provide.
+This is to provide more flexability on behalf of the visitor logic.
+Remember that visitor methods can halt further traversal by returning _True_.

 The traversal happens mostly from the bottom up.
 It visits first come first serve on a priority basis.
 So things are visited in this order: